Installing Debian 10

 The installation process

 Now on to get Debian on the machine.
 Insert the flash drive and power on the computer.
-You are given the choice of a graphical or textual interface, as well as advanced options.
+You are given the choice of a simple graphical or textual interface, as well as advanced options.
 If in doubt, go with the graphical option.
 Once the installer starts, you will have to choose your language and keyboard settings, set your root user’s password, create a regular user, and the like.

 At some point in the installation process, you will be asked to select your major system components.
 These include a Desktop Environment, an SSH server, a print server, and a web server.
 I always keep the first option checked, then using the space key to toggle on/off I add MATE, SSH server, remove the print server, and keep the standard system utilities.